Dr. Dragos Iorgulescu

 Dr. Iorgulescu's main interest is the surgery of the digestive system.
 He can provide a full laparoscopic and endoscopic service for gallstones, jaundice, liver and pancreas tumours, pancreatitis, gastric and oesophageal cancer and reflux disease.
 He has national GESA accreditation in ERCP, Upper and Lower Endoscopy, including interventional, like stents (oesophageal, duodenal, biliary), dilatations, feeding tubes and removal of polyps.
 He manages cancers and benign conditions of the oesophagus, stomach, small bowel, colon and rectum and, were necessary, has strong connections for appropriate referral to Sydney, Wollongong, Melbourne or Adelaide.
 He attended several courses in laparoscopic and minimally invasive surgery in Strasbourg (France), Taipei (Taiwan), Brisbane and Adelaide.
 His laparoscopic skills include inguinal and incisional hernia, liver resections, distal pancreatectomy, splenectomy, adrenalectomy, colectomies, bile duct exploration, fundoplication and hiatal hernia repairs.

-Dr. Iorgulescu is also trained as a general surgeon, therefore also performs breast and thyroid surgery, vascular access procedures for chemotherapy, melanoma surgery, local skin flaps for skin cancers, minor urological procedures (vasectomy, circumcision in adults and children more than 12 years or age, hydrocele, epidydimal cysts, orchidectomy etc), carpal tunnel, ingrown toenails and all other common general surgical operations.
+Dr. Iorgulescu is also trained as a general surgeon, therefore also performs breast surgery, vascular access procedures for chemotherapy, melanoma surgery, local skin flaps for skin cancers (BCC/SCC), minor urological procedures (vasectomy,circumcision in adults and children more than 12 years or age, hydrocele, epidydimal cysts, orchidectomy etc), carpal tunnel, ingrown toenails and all other common general surgical operations.

-Dr Iorgulescu operates at Shoalhaven District Memorial Hospital, Nowra Private Hospital, Wollongong Private and Public Hospitals, Chris O'Brien Lifehouse Sydney, Mater Hospital Sydney and Ulladulla Endoscopy and Medical Centre.
+Dr Iorgulescu operates at: Shoalhaven District Memorial Hospital, Nowra Private Hospital, Wollongong Private and Public Hospitals, Chris O'Brien Lifehouse Sydney, Mater Hospital Sydney and Ulladulla Endoscopy and Medical Centre.